innovationOUtside/tm129-robotics2020/content/00_READ_ME_FIRST/Section_00_05_Accessing_RoboLab.md

 - create a working directory / folder to work in by entering the command: `mkdir TM129`;
 - change directory into that directory by running the command: `cd TM129`;
-- start the container by running the command: `docker run --name tm129test -p 8129:8888 -v $PWD:/home/jovyan/notebooks -e JUPYTER_TOKEN="letmein" ousefuldemos/tm129-robotics2020:latest`
+- start the container by running the command: `docker run --name tm129test -p 8129:8888 -v "$PWD:/home/jovyan/notebooks" -e JUPYTER_TOKEN="letmein" ousefuldemos/tm129-robotics2020:latest`

+*(The quotes round the volume mount cope with spaces in the $PWD directory path.)*

 ##### On Windows: